1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Useful Scripts
 ==============

-I've created a few potentially useful utility scripts to make life under Windows a little easier for the Unix afficianados among us.
+I've created a few potentially useful utility scripts to make life under Windows a little easier for the Unix aficionados among us.
 They are all to be found in ``c:\scripts`` and are as follows:

 Oraenv script